greystate/greystate-blog/src/log/2019/10/21/hotfix-with-git/post.md

 ```

 This way I can see the environment’s name in the GitHub Desktop client and
-I won’t accidentally push to the live environment 😱.
+I (ideally) won’t accidentally push to the live environment 😱.

 ![GitHub Desktop Client showing the remote's name as 'DEV'][screenshot]